polyverse-appsec/vs-boost/internal_readme.md

 Note: Full integration tests will also download the latest stable Visual Studio Code - for consistency of test environment.

 Integration Tests check if each command exists, and performs a simple command verification (i.e. verify command can be run successfully)

+### Debugging live tests
+* Open the debug viewlet (`Ctrl+Shift+D` or `Cmd+Shift+D` on Mac) and from the launch configuration dropdown pick `Extension Tests`.
+* Press `F5` to run the tests in a new window with your extension loaded.
+* See the output of the test result in the debug console.
+* Make changes to `src/test/suite/extension.test.ts` or create new test files inside the `test/suite` folder.
+  * The provided test runner will only consider files matching the name pattern `**.test.ts`.
+  * You can create folders inside the `test` folder to structure your tests any way you want.

+### Publishing to Marketplace
+* We [publish Boost extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) on the VS Code extension marketplace manually - synchronized with critical fixes, major new features or a joint marketing/customer milestone.